ricmagno/Transfer-Function-Estimation-Using-Time-Frequency-Analysis/README.md

 - `mainnum.m` : single input numerical example
 - `mainsiso.m` : single input experimental data
 - `mainmiso.m` : multi-input experimental data

+The information matrix and vector were stored in a `.mat` file and then loaded by the tool.
+The code for the tool is:
+- `tvf_tool.m` : single input numerical example or experimental data
+- `tvf_toolmiso.m` : multi-input experimental data
+ However, these files are not present in this repositority.